Details of the plan

 Would the school be able to cope with the additional children?

 Bucks County Council confirmed that they believed there would be sufficient primary school capacity to meet future needs.
-Concerns have been expressed about children being transported out to other areas to attend school.
-Currently 59 of he 199 pupils attending St. Michael’s School come from outside the recognised catchment area.
-Phasing of future developments over the 20 year period of the local plan would help to even out demand for school places.
+However, concerns have been expressed by residents about children being transported out to other areas to attend school.
+Phasing of future developments over the 20 year period of the local plan would help to even out demand for school places, and again demonstrates the importance of a Made Neighbourhood Plan to give the parish some control over its amenities.

 Question about the Village and the Conservation Area:

-Protecting linear village could overcrowd the centre and integrated, smaller developments could have a greater impact than larger developments outside the boundary.
-More views could be affected
+If we try to protect our linear village, we could overcrowd the centre.
+Isn’t it the case that smaller developments could have a greater negative impact than larger developments outside the boundary, as more views could be affected?

 The linear nature of the village is a well-established Stewkley feature, supported and protected by the Local Planning Authority.
-However, the NP team are aware of the danger of overcrowding and protection of views.
-The review of potential sites took into consideration aspects such as sloping ground and low rise development to help preserve views into the countryside for existing homes.
-A policy to limit the number of home per site and a reluctance for ‘bunching’ of sites is being drafted and will be available for comment by the end of the year.
+The NP team are aware of the danger of overcrowding and protection of views.
+The assessment of potential sites takes into consideration aspects such as sloping ground and low rise development to help preserve views into the countryside for existing homes.

-Policies for the protection of conservation areas, as in the past, will continue in the future as per paragraphs 8.4-8.7 in the draft Vale of Aylesbury Local Plan – VALP.
+Policies for the protection of conservation areas, as in the past, will continue in the future.
 These policies however do not mean no development but that development might be considered if all the policies in the Local Plan are met.
-A good example would be the development at Coal Yard, Dunton Road.

-Protecting rural nature of the area and farm land, environmental impact and landscaping of new developments, protection of green spaces, the impact on trees with preservation orders and maintaining the character of the village.
+How can we protect the rural nature of the area and farm land, minimise environmental impact, protect our green spaces, and maintain the character of the village.

 These themes featured very strongly in the village questionnaire when residents told us just how important the countryside and environment is to them.
 The policies being drafted for the NP are designed to protect these important factors.